-Cantor Bryce Emily Megdal was born and raised in Tucson, Arizona.
-She attended a Jewish day school from first through eighth grade, where she developed a lifelong love for Judaism and the Hebrew language.
+Cantor Bryce Megdal was born and raised in Tucson, Arizona.
+She attended Tucson Hebrew Academy, a Jewish day school, from first through eighth grade, where she developed a lifelong love for Judaism and the Hebrew language.
 She began her singing journey in fourth grade, when she joined the Tucson Jewish Youth Choir in its first year.

-To view Cantor Megdal’s most recent work and to get an idea of her musical styles, go to the Videos page.
+To get an idea of some of her most recent musical sharings, go to the Videos page.